 Why Are Sea Otters Endangered

-- The major reasons of the sea otters endangerment are:
+The major reasons for the sea otters endangerment are:

-- Excessive Hunting of sea otters for the fur trade that started at the mid of 1700s and ended in 1911 caused the near extinction of the sea otters.
+- Excessive Hunting of sea otters for the fur trade that started in the mid-1700s and ended in 1911 caused the near extinction of the sea otters.

 - Diseases (parasitic and infectious) also contribute to the mortality of sea otters.

 - An oil spill in 1989 (Exxon Valdez oil spill) killed about 5,000 sea otters in Alaska.

 - The conservation status of the sea otter on the IUCN Red List as Endangered.